 A doctor may recommend physical therapy to strengthen and stretch the back muscles to reduce tension and pain.
 The Part B deductible and coinsurance apply.

-Medicare does not cover some back pain treatments, such as:
+Medicare does not cover some back pain treatments, including:

-Acupuncture is an example of how Medicare sometimes expands coverage to treat some conditions in response to the research.
+Acupuncture is one example of how Medicare sometimes expands coverage to treat some conditions in response to research.

-At present, chronic lower back pain is the only approved condition for acupuncture treatment.
+At present, chronic lower back pain is the only Medicare-approved condition for acupuncture treatment.
 However, a person can now use the service with a higher level of coverage than before.

-If a person has Medicare Advantage, they should check their plan to identify in-network providers and to determine whether they need a doctor’s referral to seek acupuncture treatment.
+If an individual has Medicare Advantage, they should check their plan to identify in-network providers and determine whether they need a doctor’s referral to seek acupuncture treatment.